HiDannyZ/CRUD-Device-Driver/README.md

 <img src="Images/Image2.png" width="700">

-The ordering convention of memory used in the block of data was Big Endian.
+The ordering convention of memory used in the block of data was Big Endian where the most significant bit is at the beginning of the byte.

 The 64-bit block stressed proper allocation of bytes location.

 The information was seperated into by 5 catagories.